Braves vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Charlie Morton and the Atlanta Braves will hit the field against the Texas Rangers and projected starter Dane Dunning on Monday at Globe Life Field.
+Sean Murphy and the Atlanta Braves will meet Marcus Semien and the Texas Rangers on Tuesday at Globe Life Field, at 8:05 PM ET.

-The favored Braves have -140 moneyline odds to win against the underdog Rangers, who are listed at +115.
-The contest's total is set at 9 runs.
+The Braves are favored in this one, at -115, while the underdog Rangers have -105 odds to upset.
+The contest's over/under has been listed at 10 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.